Stochastic Shortest Path: Minimax, Parameter-Free and Towards Horizon-Free Regret: Proof of Theorem

 with the logarithmic term $\iota_{M'} := \ln \left(\frac{ 12 S A S' T_{M'}^2 }{ \delta }\right)$ which is the upper-bound of $\iota_{s,a}$ when considering only time steps in the first $M'$ intervals.
 The regret contributions of the estimated costs and the \VISGO precision errors are respectively

 To bound $X_4(M')$ and $X_5(M')$, we perform a recursion-based analysis on the value functions normalized by~$1/B_{\star}$.
-As explained in Sect.\,\ref{sect_overview}, we split the analysis on the intervals, and not on the episodes as done in \citet{zhang2020reinforcement}.
+We split the analysis on the intervals, and not on the episodes as done in \citet{zhang2020reinforcement}.
 In Lem.\,\ref{lemma_bound_X4} and \ref{lemma_bound_X5} we establish that with overwhelming probability,

 As a result, we obtain

 with the logarithmic term $\ov \iota_{M'} := \ln \left(\frac{ 12 S A S' T_{M'}^2 }{ \delta }\right) + \log_2 ((\max\{B_{\star},1\})^2 T_{M'}) + \ln \left(\frac{ 2 }{ \delta }\right)$.
 Isolating the $X_2(M')$ term finally yields